Reaper1-1/async-storage/docs/api/usage.md

 Note that:

-- Calling `setItem` with an existing key will overwrite the current value
+- `setItem` overwrites the current value if the key already exists.
-- Calling `removeItem` on a key that does not exist has no effect and does not throw an error
+- `removeItem` does nothing if the key does not exist; it does not throw an error.

 ```typescript
 await userStorage.setItem("username", "doe_john");